The Boys in the Band-1970

 Reviewed July 4, 2017

-As the night wears on, the party turns into a free for all of insults, bad feelings, and vicious conversation.
-Alan and Emory get into a fistfight, and later a hurtful telephone game forces everyone to call the one person they have truly loved which results in anxieties and sadness for most of the guests.
+As the night wears on, the party turns into a free form of insults, bad feelings, and vicious conversation.
+Alan and Emory get into a fistfight, and later a hurtful telephone game forces everyone to call the one person they truly love which results in anxiety and sadness for most of the guests.